13 Must see stops between Anchorage and Seward Alaska

 The tram is at the Alyeska Ski Resort, and they operate and offer scenic tram rides in the summer.
 There is also a fine dining restaurant here with the amazing view.

 Board the tram at the Alyeska Resort in Girdwood.
-The cost is $35/adults, $25/teens, $25/seniors or military, $18/children and free for children 5 and under.
-The tram is free if you have a reservation at the restaurant at the top.
+The cost is $48/adults, $38/children (5-18) and free for children 5 and under.

 #6 Town of Girdwood